 Tutorial: Azure Active Directory integration with Atlassian Cloud

 In this tutorial, you learn how to integrate Atlassian Cloud with Azure Active Directory (Azure AD).
 Integrating Atlassian Cloud with Azure AD provides you with the following benefits:

 - You can control in Azure AD who has access to Atlassian Cloud.

-- You can enable your users to be signed on automatically (single sign-on) to Atlassian Cloud with their Azure AD accounts.
+- You can enable your users to be automatically signed-in to Atlassian Cloud (Single Sign-On) with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.

 To get started, you need the following items:

 - To enable Security Assertion Markup Language (SAML) single sign-on for Atlassian Cloud products, you need to set up Atlassian Access.
 Learn more about Atlassian Access.